Friday, May 30, 2025

 Our philosophical methodology

 It might be a very good thing to dissipate misunderstandings and distortions which would confuse this first-personal introspective methodology with that of psychoanalysis (i.e. Jung's analytic psychology), its theory of the unconscious and its proposed methods of exploration of the latter, or with the method of the later of Husserl (we have in fact already discussed this in previous posts).
 The problem with Jung revolves around the term 'religion'.
 This is a large 'monster' vague concept which is incapable of definition and many partial, idealized and artificial aspects have been historically abstracted (or sanitized) to suit particular scientific, historical and philosophical theories.
 A question is: do we find in Jung the strange idea that religious beliefs, practices and narratives should be regarded as potentially psychological beneficial and therapeutic regardless of their objective historical, scientific, ethical and even social value and consequence ?
-Can we say that Jung diagnosed the modern age with 'lack of religion' and that he proposed a suitably adapted 'religion' as a cure ? (the problem with Noll's famous book is that is mixes important factual material with more-or-less obvious intrusions of their author's own anthropological and historical ideology).
+Can we say that Jung diagnosed the modern age with 'lack of religion' and that he proposed a suitably adapted 'religion' as a cure ? (the problem with Noll's famous book is that is mixes important factual material with more-or-less obvious intrusions of their author's own anthropological and historical views).
 Or is the concept of 'religion' used by Jung a rather artificial idealized one that would lump together fundamentally heterogeneous things ?
 If the lover, the poet and all art involving creative imagination are interpreted as 'religious' then this is clearly a very different sense of the term than the usual 'theological' and 'ecclesiastic' one (even if we take into account Hegel's lucubrations about the 'religion of art' of the Greeks and the similar Hellenism in the writings of Heidegger).
 And what about 'initiatic' societies like Freemasonry ?
 And Jung's practice of analytic psychology itself ?
 For now we will pull out from the huge vague term 'religion' a single negative aspect (which links it strongly to the term 'cult') : that of passivity, surrender and dependence on a leader or group - in which is involved passivity with regards to aspects and manifestations of one's own psyche which cause lack of cognitive clarity and calm.
 Passivity is of course a very difficult and complex term when applied to consciousness and in Pali buddhism 'passive' (in the sense usually translated as 'letting go' or 'detachment') and 'active' aspects are combined in subtle and powerful ways.
 Jung is wrong in making an analogy between an alleged western 'extrovert' tendency to dominate the world and an eastern 'introvert' tendency to dominate the psyche.
 There is very little analogy between western material domination and the goal of original Buddhism which is ultimately not any kind of 'control' and 'domination': rather its mottos are know thyself and cure thyself.
-An obvious enormous difference between our philosophical psychology and Jung is that imagination, dreams, symbols. images, myths etc. play a central role for Jung (and note the absurd importance allocated to 'gender' in Jungian myths, why cannot the sun be considered feminine as in ancient Japan, ancient Germanic and many other cultures ? ).
+An obvious difference between our philosophical psychology and Jung is that imagination, dreams, symbols. images, myths etc. play a central role for Jung (and note the questionable importance allocated to 'gender' in Jungian myths, why cannot the sun be considered feminine as in ancient Japan, ancient Germanic and many other cultures ? ).
 And such things are indeed found both in the original Pali texts and in Platonism - but what is really important is their function and attitude that is displayed towards them therein - and such function and attitude is quite different in Tibetan Buddhism (Jung was a keen reader of the Bardö Thodöl, though his personal library also included the editions of the Pali text society).
 Jung's interesting remarks on the salvation of the gods in Buddhism applies to Tibetan Buddhism.

 Contrary to Jung we claim that cultural material that is factually erroneous, immoral and which causes psychological harm to oneself and to others, does not deserve the slightest reverence or respect just for being 'tradition' or being associated with one's ancestors or country.
 And that this certainly cannot be a positive basis for psychological and spiritual progress or self-knowledge.
-At worst it can be represent a kind of generational trauma - the 'collective unconscious' should be viewed as containing very negative things as well, things that were consciously imprinted through the ages by religious authorities and their brainwashing .
-Even on the historical plane so-called 'traditions' reveal themselves not to be continuous traditions at all, but materially triumphing aspects of a rugged process of bloody and ideological conflict with other equally historically legitimate 'traditions' which happen to have lost through many disparate circumstances and factors.
+At worst it can be represent a kind of generational trauma - the 'collective unconscious' should be viewed as containing very negative things as well, things that were imprinted through the ages by reigning authorities .
+Even on the historical plane so-called 'traditions' reveal themselves not to be continuous traditions at all, but materially triumphing aspects of a rugged process of ideological conflict with other equally historically legitimate 'traditions' which happen to have lost through many disparate circumstances and factors.

 Maybe the 'collective unconscious' of a given social group does not emerge according some dubious speculation about man's prehistory, but is rather largely the product of the conscious creative power of special individuals.
 Jung himself made a curious remark that India was not up to what the Buddha wanted to reveal and teach.